 >> More Details

-The Premium version comes with three price plans:
+The Premium version comes with four pricing plans:

 - Basic – $39 – An entry tool for those just starting out.